SeokLeeUS/self_driving_car/README.md

 ## self driving car nodes:

 1.**tl_detector** (traffic light detection)

 - incoming topics:

 a. /base_waypoints: the complete list of way points which the vehicle will follow

 b. /image_color: color of traffic light(?)

 c.  /current_pose: the vehicle's current location

 - outgoing topic:

-a.  /traffic_waypoint: the locations to stop for red traffic light
+a.  /traffic_waypoint: the locations to stop for red traffic light (index of the waypoint for the nearest upcoming red light's stop line)
 - things to work on:

 a. tl_detector.py: traffic light detection